ibm-cloud-docs/assistant-data/install-130.md

     {: codeblock}

     - Replace `{training-secret}` with the name of the secret you discovered in the previous step.
     - Replace `{my-release}` with a name for your release.
-The release name must start with an alphabetic character, end with an alphanumeric character, and consist of lower case alphanumeric characters or a hyphen (-).
+The release name must start with an alphabetic character, end with an alphanumeric character, and consist of lowercase alphanumeric characters or a hyphen (-).
 For example *my-130-wa*.
     - Replace `{override-file-name}` with the path to the file that contains the values that you want to override from the values.yaml file provided with the chart package.
 For example: `{compressed-file-dir}/ibm-watson-assistant-prod/values-override.yaml`.
 If you are creating local storage persistent volumes with node affinity, you must specify the `wa-persistence.yaml` file here also.
 For example: `values-override.yaml,wa-persistence.yaml`.
     - Replace `{namespace-name}` with the name of the Kubernetes namespace that hosts the Docker pods.
     - The `ibm-watson-assistant-prod` parameter represents the name of the downloaded file that contains the Helm chart.